polvora/SteamCore/README.md

 ## For Server Owners
 SteamCore makes use of an account to send requests to Steam server as a normal user would do.Create a new Steam account, login in Steam client and deactivate Steam Guard.

-**You should not use your personal account for this, since it could be banned for "botting".** Well, never an account has been banned for this before, but eventually Steam could do it to stop all these scam bots.
+**You should not use your personal account for this, since it could be flagged as an spam bot.**

 ### Cvars
 #### Mandatory